Binging Bubbly in France: Champagne Day Trip From Paris

 Pro Tip:

 We had attempted to continue on to lunch at La Fontaine, but I had mistakenly assumed this establishment didn’t accept reservations and they were completely booked out on the day we visited, leading us to eat at Le Chamois for lunch instead.
-On that note, if you visit the Champagne region on a Sunday, expect the majority of the retail and dining options to be closed—so prepare accordingly!
+On that note, if you visit the Champagne region on a Sunday expect the majority of retail and dining options to be closed—so prepare accordingly!

 Pro Tip: